draftedus/hubSAFE/README.md

 stock, based on the fair market value of the common stock at the time of the Liquidity Event with the Discount Rate applied to the common stock price.

-3. **No Cap or Discount, MFN Provision**
+**3. No Cap or Discount, MFN Provision**

-ï This is a safe with no Valuation Cap and no Discount Rate.
+This is a safe with no Valuation Cap and no Discount Rate.
 If the company subsequently issues safes with provisions that are advantageous to the investors holding this safe (such as a valuation cap and/or a discount rate), this safe can be amended to reflect the terms of the later-issued safes.
 The amendment